 Being quite the self-experimenter, I've always wondered how many carbs I could eat and still maintain a state of ketosis.
-However, how much sugar will kick you out of ketosis will be different than how much sugar will kick me out.
+If you're anything like me you're probably also wondering how much sugar will kick you out of ketosis?

 In this article, I'll go over how to find your keto carb limit, things that may knock you out of ketosis, symptoms you've been knocked out, and how long it will take to get back into ketosis.